mqtt2go/mqtt2go.github.io/dev/add-wifi.md

 #### End Device
 <p align="justify">
-The end device utilizes this channel to get the topic name to which the devices has to be subscribed.
+The end device utilizes following topic to get the topic name to which the devices has to be subscribed to.
 </p>

 ```